'Oh, son! I love you so much': The victims of the Thousand Oaks shooting

 Breaking News Emails

-THOUSAND OAKS, California — A father's desperate search for his son ended in crushing heartbreak in Thousand Oaks on Thursday.
+THOUSAND OAKS, Calif. — A father's desperate search for his son ended in crushing heartbreak in Thousand Oaks, where a dozen people were slain when a gunman opened fire late Wednesday inside a crowded dance hall.

-"I've been here fighting for him all morning long, and we did just get the news that he was one of the [12] that were killed last night," the man, Jason Coffman, told reporters, choking back tears.
+"I've been here fighting for him all morning long, and we did just get the news that he was one of the [12] that were killed last night," Jason Coffman, 41, told reporters Thursday as he choked back tears.
 "His name was Cody Coffman, my first-born son."

-Cody Coffman, 22, a youth baseball coach who'd planned to join the Army, according to his dad, was one of the dozen people who were slain when a gunman opened fire inside Borderline Bar and Grill.
+Cody Gifford-Coffman, 22, was a youth baseball umpire who'd planned to join the Army, according to his dad.

+Jason Coffman spoke with reporters outside of the Thousand Oaks Teen Center, where relatives searching for loved ones who were unaccounted for had been told to gather.

+Jason Coffman said he had last spoken to his son right before he left to go out with friends to the Borderline Bar and Grill — a Wednesday night ritual.

 Father of slain son: Last thing I said was, 'Son, I love you'Nov.
 8, 201801:48